gaultier/blog/how_to_make_your_own_static_site_generator.md

 If you use an existing static site generator and you're satisfied, then great!
 If you're not, I hope I have shown that writing your own is not much work at all.
 All of it is ~1.5 kLoC.
 And it's a great way to experiment and learn new things, for example SSE.

 At work I sometimes have to use *very* slow site generators, that take *minutes* to build, and I am left really confused.
 Modern computers can do a *lot* in just 1 second!

+Something else that stroke me is how similar a static site generator is to a compiler: AST parsing, caching, linting, etc.